Duality family of scalar field: Solving field equations by the duality

 \section{Solving field equations by the duality}

-In the above, we show that if two fields satisfy the dual relation (\ref{Uphiw}), the solutions of the two field equations (\ref{phieqa}) and (\ref{varphieqa1}) are related by the duality transforms (\ref{phitans}) and (\ref{xtans}).
-This provides an approach for solving field equations from the solution of its dual field by the duality transform.
+In the above, we show that if two fields satisfy the duality relation (\ref{Uphiw}), the solutions of the field equations (\ref{phieqa}) and (\ref{varphieqa1}) are related by the duality transformations (\ref{phitans}) and (\ref{xtans}).
+This provides an approach for solving field equations: starting from a solved field, we can obtain the solution of its dual field by the duality transformation.